exodist/Importer/README.md

 [Importer](https://metacpan.org/pod/Importer) will automatically populate the `:DEFAULT` tag for you.
 [Importer](https://metacpan.org/pod/Importer) will also give you an `:ALL` tag with ALL exports so long as the exporter does not define a `:ALL` tag already.

-## PINS

-Some exporters may provide pins.
-Pins are a way for exporters to provide alternate pinned-versions of exports.
-This is useful for maintaining backwards compatibility while providing a path forward.

-Importing without specifying a pin uses the default version pin, which is usually called 'v0', but can be given a different name by an exporter.

-You can specify an alternate pin with the '+' prefix:

-    use Importer 'Some::Thing' => qw/x +v1 a b c +v2 d +v0 y z/;

-The code above will import:

-- x() from the v0 set (default set)

-    Since no pin was picked the default (v0) is used.

-- a(), b(), and c() from the v1 set

-    `+v1` was specified, so the symbols requested after that are pulled from the v1 pin.

-- d() from the v2 pin

-    `+v2` was specified, so the symbols requested after that are pulled from the v2 pin.

-- y() and z() from the v0 set

-    `+v0` was specified, so the symbols requested after that are pulled from the v0 pin.

-Not all exporters provide pis, but '+v0' is automatically generated and always present (though may be given a different name by the exporter).

-See ["%EXPORT\_PINS"](#export_pins) for details on providing pins from an exporter.

-Note that you can also use pins ('+pin') inside a tag:

-    %EXPORT_TAGS = (
-        foo => [ qw/+v0 foo bar +v1 baz/ ],
-    );

-The sample above defines the ':foo' tag which imports 'foo' and 'bar' from '+v0', as well as 'baz' from '+v1'.

-All pins are also automatically given a tag that exports their default list:

-    use Foo ':v1';

-The sample above will export the default exports for pin '+v1'.

 ## /PATTERN/ or qr/PATTERN/